gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 ## Happy blogging!

-With the [Gatsby feed plugin](/packages/gatsby-plugin-feed/), you can share your writing easily with people subscribed through RSS readers like Feedly or RSS Feed Reader.
+With the [Gatsby feed plugin](/packages/gatsby-plugin-feed/), you can share your writing easily with subscribers using RSS readers like [Feedly](https://feedly.com) or [Feed Wrangler](https://feedwrangler.net).
 Now that your feed is set up, you won't really have to think about it; publish a new post, and your RSS feed will automatically update with your Gatsby build.
 Voilà!

 ## More resources